jumpeip/Ghidra_Scripts/README.md

 window and then filter on YARA.

 Place this script in your ghidra_scripts directory or add it to any directory you want and then add that directory to the list of script locations.
+Yara executable should be in your path.
+Also, if you use a different drive other than C:\ then just change the script that modifies the backslashes

 TODO:
   1) Try and get pyYara running
   2) Add bookmarks at the same location as the comment
-  3) SOme other thing I might think of
+  3) Some other thing I might think of